Project information

 Cloud Resume Challenge (AWS)

 Built and deployed my portfolio website as part of the Cloud Resume Challenge, a hands-on project designed to prove real-world AWS skills beyond certifications.
-The site is served securely over HTTPS, distributed globally via a CDN, and backed by a serverless visitor counter.
+The site is served securely over HTTPS, distributed globally via a CDN, and backed by a serverless AI resume assistant chatbot.

 Core goals